dotzenith/kolorz.rs/README.md

 ---

 ### ❖ What's New?
-0.2.0 - Added a helper function to get an array of all colorschemes
+0.3.0 - Move towards a cleaner API

 ---